+Repeat \textbf{Step 1} and \textbf{Step 2} with the vertex $v'$ and link diagram $D_{v'} \in \{D_{-\chi}, D_{o} \}$ taking the role of $v$ and $D_v$.
+The following lemma proves that the algorithm terminates.

-\begin{lem} Let $D$ be a link diagram with a set of base points $\{b_1, \ldots, b_{\ell}\}$ and an ordering of components.
+\begin{lem} Let $D$ be a link diagram with a set of base points $\{b_1, \ldots, b_{\ell}\}$ and a fixed ordering of components.
 Let $\chi$ be the first crossing in $nd(D)$.
 With the choice of base points and ordering as described above for $D, D_o$, and $D_{-\chi}$, we have